 But, eventually — and very slowly — I started to grow up.

 After my own spiritual crisis, I also decided to serve a mission for the Mormon Church.
-The 18 months I spent in Austria, teaching
+The 18 months I spent in Austria, teaching and serving other people, changed and shaped my life in countless ways.
+And I understood my dad a little better.

 After my mission, I was smart enough to ask Jeff on a date when I met him.
 We fell in love during the winter.
 After our first baby was born, Dad drove from Arkansas to Baltimore, where we lived, to spend time with us.
 I was a brand-new mom, completely overwhelmed by my feelings of love for my daughter Kirsten.
 I tried to articulate those feelings to Dad.
 Dad looked me in the eye and said, “Everything you’re feeling right now towards Kirsten is exactly how I’ve felt about you since the day you were born.”
 For the first time in my life, I fully understood the depth of his love for me.
 And I understood him a little better.

+A year or two later came the inevitable.
 One day, my husband had the audacity to get really, really irritated at me while I was only trying to help him fix the toilet.
 Let’s just say he’s not a plumber, but is a little proud to admit it.
 I remembered my dad’s attempts at home repairs – and understood him a little better.

 Later, after spending months reiterating to my young teenage daughter that my makeup was to stay in my bathroom, and even after buying her very own makeup for her so that mine would stay put, there came a morning when my makeup was nowhere to be found.
 At which point I went completely ballistic.
 I thought about my dad and the nail clipper incident – and understood him a little better.

 My kids grew.
 Mom & Dad moved to our neck of the woods.
 Dad made it a point to go on lunch dates with my kids, take them fishing, shoot hoops with them, attend their games and performances.
 He made it a point to go on lunch dates with me.
-Dad traveled so he could be with other kids and grandkids for their
+Dad traveled so he could be with other kids and grandkids for their special occasions.
+By that point, I knew what it means to try and juggle more things than you think possible, and that prioritizing family time takes real effort.
+I appreciated and understood Dad a little better.

 Retirement didn’t slow Dad down, although he did pick up golfing again.
 Allegedly, there was a point early in my parents’ marriage when Mom gave Dad an ultimatum.
 “It’s me or golf,” she had said to him, “You choose.”